thisdot/starter.dev/starters/graphql-serverless-contentful/README.md

 - Follow the prompts to select the `serverless-framework-apollo-contentful` starter kit and name your new project.
 - `cd` into your project directory and run `npm install`.
-- Docker is used to runnning Redis in the kit.
+- Docker is used to run Redis in the kit.
 Start up the docker container with:

 ```shell
 npm run infrastructure:build